TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="builddockerurl"></a>
 ### Building Image from URL of a Public Site Containing the Product Tarball

-If you want to create an image from a different version of SnappyData product, you can specify the URL in the command.
+If you want to create an image from a different version of the SnappyData product, you can specify the URL in the command.

 ```
 $ docker build -t myrepo/snappydata . --build-arg URL=<public-url>